jobbogamer/PokeStreamer-Tools/README.md

 Download and extract this to your newly cloned directory's `/pokemon-images/` folder.
 If you're using the zip above, you'll need to move all the sub directories from `/pokemon-images/PKMN.NET Sprite Resource 4/Pokémon/` to `/pokemon-images` (such that the `BW` folder is at `/pokemon-images/BW`), or if you're a masochist, you can change the values in config.
 The edited versions of the lua scripts no longer require the images to be placed alongside them.
 The `/pokemon-images/` directory may be anywhere you want as long as you update the config.

+Navigate to `/node` and run `setupPokemonImages.cmd`.
+This script copies over the Arceus forms (haha, good luck getting him without cheating), and renames some misnamed Giritina images.
+You should only have to do this once unless you reset/overwrite your images folder.

-**Note**: All images in the specified image directories are loaded into memory by the server.
+**Note**: All images in the specified image directories (`config.advanced.json` has a list of which directories these are) are loaded into memory by the server.
 This isn't a problem for the images in the suggested ZIP (~5MB depending on which generation), but if you use larger ones, you may run into some memory difficulties.

 #### Install requirements